corka149/jarvis/README.md

 ## Getting started

-To start your Phoenix server:
+To start your dev server:

-  * Install dependencies with `mix deps.get`
+  * Install dependencies with `pip3 install -r requirements-dev.txt`
-  * Run startPostgres.sh
+  * Run start_db.sh
-  * Create and migrate your database with `mix ecto.setup`
-  * Install Node.js dependencies with `cd assets && npm install`
-  * Start Phoenix endpoint with `mix phx.server`
+  * Start flask with ``

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## Developing

+Lifecycle for endpoints:

+    * Routes are defined in views
+    * Route parameters are recevied as funtion parameter
+    * View models are created
+    * Route parameters are forwarded to view models
+    * At the end of a route methode the view model is tranformed to a dict

 ## Building

-Just run `mix docker`.
+Just run `python3 docker.py`.
 It will take care of everything for you. :)

 ## Configuration